phlogisticfugu/bradito.me-site/src/content/0001-llm-map.md

 - Link to the source.
 To serve as a map to learning, navigation is essential.
 - Visualize data densely.
 Many properties of each model are shown in the same image.

+## Some Takeaways

+Maps surface patterns which might otherwise be difficult to see.
+In this case, some of the things I noticed are:

+- There's two main branches of LLMs: decoder-only and encoder-decoder model architectures
+- Google / Google Brain created this world, and it really is theirs to lose.
+- The latest models are not bothering with academic papers, and are using training data as a primary differentiator.
+- Models free for commercial use (bold circles) continue to be made, mostly by companies hoping to profit from services for model training or inference.

 ## Build - Data

 To create this map, I first started by collecting data.
 I started with some of the notes that I've been keeping on